robynspaulding/JSConstruction-React-frontend/README.md

 ## Future Plans

-- I’m still working on is the contact form, and the admin login so that the owner can update, add and delete items
+- I’m still working on is the contact form for costumers
+- The admin login so that the owner can update, add and delete items from the site

 - Styling to have a more polished and professional look.